curtesian/112_inprocess/README.md

 Once complete, turn in the checklist to the Reception Company and coordinate with your BN POC to arrive at the Battalion.

 ## 2. Battalion In-Processing

+### Battalion S-1 in-processing
+Visit the S-1 to get added to their system.
+Bring Orders, LES, and any missing documents you need to get added to your STP.

 ### Setting up SOCOM account
 1. Visit tech support personnel in the S-3 operations room to fill out the initial IMT-12 request for an account.
 2. Visit the S-2 to receive their in-processing packet.
 They will require you to fill out and sign papers about handling classified and confidential information properly.
 They will also require you to complete a list of online trainings.
 Print the certificates and bring them back to the S-2 with the packet when complete.
 3. Once S-2 processes the packet, return to the tech support personnel in the S-3 operations room.

+### GTCC and DTS
+1. Check in with Battalion S-4 about getting your DTS brought into the 112th organization.
+They will require you to in-process with the Brigade RM.

 ## Lessons Learned
 - You can hit all required briefs for the reception company in the soldier support center in 1 day.